ostinelli/misultin/README.txt

 0.7.1-dev:
        - Misultin can now be used both with parametrized modules and with pure erlang code too [thanks to yrashk, nox and essen]
+       - added support for HEAD, PUT, DELETE, TRACE and CONNECT methods

 0.7:   - added max_connections options parameter, which specifies maximum concurrent open connections
          accepted by the server